 Online bank HMBradley is seeking to change this, announcing it will offer its customers an industry-leading 3% APY on new savings accounts.
-The rate bets Finder’s editor pick — Barclays Online Savings — which currently has a 1.90% APY.
+At the time of this writing, the rate beats Finder’s editor pick — Barclays Online Savings — which has a 1.80% APY.
 It also bests NerdWallet’s best-yielding top pick CIBC Bank USA Agility Savings, which has a 2.05% APY, and Sterling National Bank’s Brio Direct High-Yield Savings at a 2.30% APY.

 So, what’s the catch?
 New account holders must agree to “good behavior,” or save at least 20% of their monthly income in the savings account.
 To qualify, one must agree to direct deposit one’s wages with the bank.
 The APY offered is based on the amount of the direct deposits one keeps with the bank.
 Keeping 20% or more qualifies a customer for the highest of four tiered accounts, which offers 3.00% APY.

 “HMBradley presents an entirely new experience that will change how consumers think about banking,” PayPal founder Max Levchin, a backer of HMBradley, said in a statement to Fortune.
 “It was developed to help anyone be more responsible with their money.”